-Rosemary is a choreographer, director and performer.
+Rosemary Lee is a choreographer, director and performer.
 Over the past thirty years, she has created works ranging from live performances that are often site-specific and involve a cross-section of the community (both professional and non-professional dancers) to dance films and installations.

-Resonant with humanity, her work is characterized by an interest in creating a moving portraiture of both individuals and of the close performing communities she brings together.
+Resonant with humanity, her work is characterised by an interest in creating a moving portraiture of both individuals and of the close performing communities she brings together.
 Regardless of the scale of these projects she creates a unique intimacy within her cast and with her audience whilst also exploring and highlighting our relationship with our surroundings.

+Rosemary is known for her desire and ability to articulate and share her practice, inviting various experts and researchers from other fields to contribute to innovative websites, interactive DVDs, writings and events.
+A ground breaking DVD and symposium (co-curated with Martin Welton, Queen Mary's University of London) entitled On Taking Care (2012) drew on the process of making Common Dance and explored care in a variety of contexts.
 Rosemary also writes, guest teaches and lectures internationally.
 Recipient of both a Bonnie Bird Award and a Jerwood Choreographic Research Project Award in 2013, she is currently an Artsadmin artist, a Work Place artist, a Senior Research Fellow at C-DaRE Coventry University, a ResCen Research Associate Artist Middlesex University, holds an honorary doctorate from Roehampton University and is an honorary Fellow of Trinity Laban.

 “Accessible and luminous, her work is distinguished by a simplicity of movement and highlights the humanity of the performer.”